northridge-dev/javascript-intro/001_Variables/008_Rules_of_Variable_Names/instructions.md

 Here are a few things to keep in mind when naming variables:

-1. Variable names are case-sensitive. `myVariable` is different from `MyVariable`.
+1. Variable names are case-sensitive. `myVariable` is different from `MyVaRiAbLe`.
 2. Variable names can't contain spaces. `my variable` is invalid.
 3. Variable names can't start with a number. `1variable` is invalid.
 4. Variable names can't contain special characters like `!` or `@`.